Luther Duncan

 Duncan was also a strong supporter of the equalization principle that each Alabama student should receive the same level of state support regardless of the institution attended.
 Moreover, he also publicly advocated for a cooperative recruitment plan and the assignment of roles to Alabama and the AU so that each could "render maximum service" in the areas it was best equipped to serve.
 However, stiff opposition at the time prevented much of this from being realized in his lifetime.

-Duncan remains a somewhat controversial figure in Alabama's history.
-He is recognized for transforming the Alabama Extension Service and the AU into driving forces on the Alabama's political scene.
-However, he is also considered a visionary and reformer as an early and vocal proponent of equitable funding for Alabama's higher education.[18]
+Duncan is recognized for transforming the Alabama Extension Service and the AU into driving forces on Alabama's political scene.
+He is also considered a visionary and reformer as an early and vocal proponent of equitable funding for Alabama's higher education.[15]

 References